The Frobenius morphism on flag varieties, I: Introduction

-One then shows that under these assumptions the bundle ${\sf F}_{\ast}\Oo _X$ decomposes into a direct sum of vector bundles.
-Indecomposable summands of this decomposition form the so-called right dual semiorthogonal decomposition with respect to $\mathcal A$.
-The task is therefore broken up into two parts: one has first to find a semiorthogonal decomposition of ${\rm D}^b(X)$ with the above properties; once such a decomposition has been found, one then calculates right dual collection, and irreducible summands of ${\sf F}_{\ast}\Oo _X$ are precisely terms of the latter collection.
-The multiplicity spaces at each indecomposable summand are identified with cohomology groups ${\rm H}^j(X,{\sf F}^{\ast}{\sf E}^i_l)$ that are non--trivial at a unique cohomological degree.
+We show in Theorem \ref{th:Frobdecomposclaim} that under these assumptions the bundle ${\sf F}_{\ast}\Oo _X$ decomposes into a direct sum of vector bundles.
+Indecomposable summands of this decomposition form the so-called right dual semiorthogonal decomposition with respect to $\langle \A _{-n},\A _{-n+1},\dots , \A _0\rangle$.
+Back to flag varieties ${\bf G/B}$, the task of decomposing the bundle ${{\sf F}_n}_{\ast}{\Oo}_{\bf G/B}$ is therefore broken up into two parts: one has first to find a semiorthogonal decomposition of ${\rm D}^b({\bf G/B})$ with the above properties; once such a decomposition has been found, one then calculates the right dual collection, and irreducible summands of ${\sf F}_{\ast}\Oo _{\bf G/B}$ are precisely terms of the latter collection.
+The multiplicity spaces at each indecomposable summand are identified with cohomology groups ${\rm H}^i(X,{\sf F}^{\ast}\Ee ^i_l)$ that are non--trivial at a unique cohomological degree.

-In Section \ref{sec:Frobeniusdecompositions} we show how the above method works for classical groups of rank 2.
-The case of exceptional group ${\bf G}_2$ is harder because non--standard cohomology vanishing of vector bundles on the flag variety ${\bf G}_2/{\bf B}$ starts to manifest itself more prominently (see \cite{AnKan}).
-At present, for ${\bf G}_2$ the method produces a decomposition of ${\sf F}_{\ast}{\Oo}_{{\bf G}_2/{\bf B}}$ for $p<11$ (in particular, for $p=7$ one extracts from it a full exceptional collection on ${\bf G}_2/{\bf B}$).
-In a subsequent paper \cite{FrobflagvarII} we treat this case in a greater detail, as well as the case of adjoint varieties of type ${\bf A}_n$.
+One motivation for the present paper comes from the derived localization theorem of \cite{BMR}.
+It implies, in particular, that for a regular weight $\chi$ (that is, for a weight having trivial stabilizer with respect to the dot--action of the (affine) Weyl group) the bundle ${\sf F}_{\ast}\Ll _{\chi}$ is a generator in the derived category $\Dd ^b({\bf G}/{\bf B})$; in other words, there are sufficiently many indecomposable summands of ${\sf F}_{\ast}\Ll _{\chi}$ to generate the whole derived category $\Dd ^b({\bf G}/{\bf B})$.
+Knowing indecomposable summands of these bundles (e.g., for $p$--restricted weights) may clarify, in particular, cohomology vanishing patterns of line bundles on ${\bf G}/{\bf B}$.
+This paper also continues the study of sheaves of differential operators on flag varieties in characteristic $p$ that we begun in a series of papers \cite{Sam} -- \cite{Vanth}.

+The paper is organized as follows.
+We first recall in Sections \ref{sec:Cohomology_on_G/B} and \ref{sec:SOD_mutations} the necessary definitions and statements on cohomology of homogeneous vector bundles on flag varieties in characteristic $p$, and on semiorthogonal decompositions and mutations in derived categories.
+Upon stating the necessary prerequisites, Theorem \ref{th:Frobdecomposclaim} follows almost immediately.
+Next, based on the previous theorem, we work out in Section \ref{sec:P^n_and_quadrics} two classical examples: that of projective spaces, and that of smooth quadrics.
+In Section \ref{sec:Frobeniusdecompositions} we show how the above method works for classical groups of rank two.